Service Line Coverage: Protect Your Water & Sewer Lines

 • Includes causes like wear & tear that standard policies exclude

-• Often includes loss-of-use and temporary repair coverage
+• Often includes loss-of-use and expediting expenses

 Cons

-• Typically carries a $500–$1,000 deductible
+• Typically carries a $500 to $1,000 deductible

 • Utility-owned portions beyond your property line are not covered